fortran-lang/fortran-lang.org/_posts/2020-08-01-Fortran-Newsletter-August-2020.md

 ## fortran-lang.org

-Work has continued on the Fortran-lang website, including:
+We continued the work on the Fortran-lang website, including:

 * [#116](https://github.com/fortran-lang/fortran-lang.org/pull/116): updates to the Quickstart tutorial on loop control and syntax